How to calm aggression in nursing patients: Tips for successful de-escalation

 • Protecting the well-being of your patients, without upsetting them further.

-• Trust and respect build up, even in challenging moments.
+• Trust and respect to build trust and respect, even in challenging moments.

 Understanding the phases of escalation